edosioefe/Kaggle-titanic-challenge/README.md

-# I will be carrying out EDA to uncover and visualise the main influences and factors involved in passenger
+# Kaggle Titanic Challenge
-deaths and survival on the Titanic.
+I will be carrying out EDA to uncover and visualise the main influences and factors involved in passenger deaths and survival on the Titanic.

 The data set gave me information about the passengers on-board.
 Here are the variable notes for the dataset: